wso2/docs-mi/en/docs/reference/connectors/smpp-connector/smpp-inbound-endpoint-example.md

 # SMPP Inbound Endpoint Example

 The SMPP inbound endpoint allows you to consume messages from SMSC.
 The WSO2 SMPP inbound endpoint acts as a message consumer.
-It creates a connection with the SMSC, then listens over a port to consume only SMS messages from the SMSC and injects the messages to the integration sequence.
-It will receive alert notifications or will notify when a data short message accepted.
+It creates a connection with the SMSC, then listens over a port to consume only SMS messages from the SMSC and injects the messages into the integration sequence.
+It will receive alert notifications or will notify when a data short message is accepted.

 ## What you'll build

-This scenario demonstrates how the SMPP inbound endpoint works as an message consumer.
-In this scenario, you should have a connectivity with SMSC (Short Message service center) via SMPP protocol.
-For this we are using **SMSC simulator** to accomplish the required requirements.
-Please refer the [Setting up the SMPP Connector]({{base_path}}/reference/connectors/smpp-connector/smpp-connector-configuration/) documentation for more information.
+This scenario demonstrates how the SMPP inbound endpoint works as a message consumer.
+In this scenario, you should have connectivity with SMSC (Short Message Service Center) via the SMPP protocol.
+For this, we are using **SMSC simulator** to accomplish the required requirements.
+Please refer to the [Setting up the SMPP Connector]({{base_path}}/reference/connectors/smpp-connector/smpp-connector-configuration/) documentation for more information.

-The SMPP inbound endpoint is listening to the Short Message service center for consuming messages using defined port number in the Inbound Endpoint configurations.
-If SMSC generates some message by itself or user injects SMS messages to the SMSC, the WSO2 SMPP Inbound Endpoint will receive and notify.
+The SMPP inbound endpoint is listening to the Short Message Service Center for consuming messages using a defined port number in the inbound endpoint configurations.
+If the SMSC generates some message by itself or the user injects SMS messages into the SMSC, the WSO2 SMPP inbound endpoint will receive and notify.
 Then just log the SMS message content.
-In your own scenarios, you can inject that message into the mediation flow for getting the required output.
+In your own scenarios, you can inject that message into the mediation flow to get the required output.

-Following diagram shows the overall solution we are going to build.
+The following diagram shows the overall solution we are going to build.
 The SMSC will generate or receive messages from the outside, while the SMPP inbound endpoint will consume messages based on the updates.

 <img src="{{base_path}}/assets/img/integrate/connectors/smpp-inboundep-example.png" title="SMPP Inbound Endpoint" width="800" alt="SMPP Inbound Endpoint"/>

-## Setting up the inbound endpoint using Micro Integrator
+## Set up the inbound endpoint using Micro Integrator

 1. Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.

-2. Create a sequence to process the messaage.<br/>
+2. Create a sequence to process the message.<br/>
-   In this example for simplicity we will just log the message, but in a real world use case, this can be any type of message mediation.
+   In this example, we will just log the message for simplicity, but in a real world use case, this can be any message mediation.

    ```xml
    <?xml version="1.0" encoding="UTF-8"?>